-A direct copy of the similar body-type Sienna, the Hyundai Entourage uses powerful spring-loaded mechanisms to guide the 60/40-split third-row segments into the well behind them to create a flat cargo floor.
+A direct copy of the Sienna, the Entourage uses powerful spring-loaded mechanisms to guide the 60/40-split third-row segments into the well behind them to create a flat cargo floor.
 Ostensibly they can be operated with one hand, but it might require an extra shove to get them down all the way.
 Overall, it’s practically effortless.

 The second-row captain’s chairs are as easy to fold and tumble forward, as shown in the photos, but removing them is another story.
 Releasing them from their anchors requires muscle, as does lifting them; they weigh more than 60 pounds apiece.
 Neither this nor the struggle to line them up and reattach them is Hyundai’s alone.
 All vans are pretty bad in this regard, and attaching seats improperly can be extremely dangerous.
 If not secure, they can come loose in a collision and injure their occupant and others.
 Toyota recently recalled its captain’s chairs for this reason, and I highly suspect this will become a marketwide issue.

-Once all rear seats are folded or removed, the Hyundai Entourage can contain 4×8-foot sheets of building material flat on the floor with the liftgate closed.
+Once all rear seats are folded or removed, the Entourage can contain 4×8-foot sheets of building material flat on the floor with the liftgate closed.
 There’s a drawback, though: The hatch opening is too narrow along the floor, so the stock must be raised a few inches to load it (see the photos).
 It’s workable, but it will be harder with heavy materials like drywall or plywood because it can’t be slid in.

 The towing capacity is 3,500 pounds for a trailer with its own brakes.
 If relying on the Entourage’s braking, the maximum is 1,000 pounds.